 All Medicare Advantage plans and Medicare Prescription Drug Plans receive an overall quality rating from the Centers for Medicare and Medicaid Services (CMS).
-These ratings are updated annually and come in the form of stars.
-Five star plans have received the highest scores.
-Fewer stars means lower quality.
+These ratings are updated annually and are presented in the form of stars.
+Five stars is the highest possible score and fewer stars indicate lower quality.
 CMS provides the following guidance regarding the different star ratings:

 You can see the overall star ratings for each plan on our Medicare Plan Comparison Tool.
 Plans that are brand new, or have too few members for a reliable evaluation, do not receive star ratings.

 Medicare Advantage plans are evaluated on over 50 items to produce their overall star ratings.
-These items include:
+These measures include:

 Because Prescription Drug Plans only cover medications and don't offer other health services, they are evaluated on fewer items.
 These items include:

 Normally, Medicare beneficiaries can only change plans once a year during Annual Enrollment Period (October 15th and December 7th).
-However, if there is a five star plan in your area you could still switch to this plan between December 8th and November 30th using the 5 star plan’s Special Enrollment Period.
+However, if there is a 5-star plan in your area, then you can still switch to this plan between December 8th and November 30th using the 5-star plan’s Special Enrollment Period.